-I'm a Ho Chi Minh City based Full Stack Software Development Manager & Freelancer, currently working at Aspire Soft Tech helping build a modern, mobile-first, powerbank rental company in Vietnam.
+I'm a Ho Chi Minh City based Junior DevOps / Platform Engineer, currently working at Aspire Soft Tech helping build a modern, mobile-first, powerbank rental company in Vietnam.

 In my free time, you can catch me gazing a beautiful sunset, pondering the meaning of life, or plucking my guitar.